2. Modelling making a timeline

 Case Study 2: Family histories

-Elizabeth Twumwaa plans to teach about family relations over time with her Class 5 pupils.
+Joyce Phiri plans to teach about family relations over time with her Grade 5 pupils.

 Activity 2: Pupils creating their own timeline

-Resource 3: Timeline template can be a starting point for your class to do their own timeline.
+Resource 4: My timeline can be a starting point for your class to do their own timeline.

 - First, discuss the importance of knowing one’s own origins and members of one’s family.

 - Explain what a timeline is.

 - Model (demonstrate) the making of a timeline yourself (you don’t have to use your own life – you could do a realistic one based anonymously on someone you know).
 Modelling is an excellent way of supporting pupils to learn a new skill/behaviour.
 Draw this timeline on the board and talk through what you are doing, or have one prepared on a large roll of paper.
 Remember to use a suitable scale – a year should be represented by a particular length.
 (When your pupils come to do their timelines, they could use 5 cm or the length of a hand if they don’t have rulers.)